 PDF grants are one-time grants without any guarantee of renewal.
-If a group has received three, sequential Community Organizing Grants, they must wait at least two years before receiving another grant from this fund.
+If a group has received three, sequential Community Organizing or Pioneer Valley Community Advised Fund Grants, they must wait at least two years before applying for these funds.
 PDF typically does not provide multi-year grants or commitments.